 - a) The financial statements have been prepared under the historical cost convention and in accordance with Financial Reporting Standards applicable in the UK (FRS 102) and the Companies Act 2006.
 They follow the recommendations in the Charities SORP (2015); Statement of Recommended Practice applicable to charities preparing their accounts in accordance with FRS 102 effective 1 January 2015. - b) The organisation is a charitable company limited by guarantee, incorporated in England and Wales.
-Its registered office and principal place of business is: IAPB, Office 6068, Aldgate Tower, 2 Leman Street, London, E1 8FA, UK.

-The charitable company is exempt from corporation tax as all its income is charitable and is applied for charitable purposes.
-IAPB meets the definition of a public benefit entity as defined under FRS 102.

-c) The accounts are presented in Pounds as IAPB is registered in England.
-Prior to 2019 accounts were prepared in USD as this was the predominant currency for cash income and expenditure.

-Prior year figures have been converted on the following basis: for balance sheet values, at the rate as at 31 Dec 2018, (31 Dec 2017 for opening funds), and at the average rate for 2018 for Income and Expenditure items.
-Difference arising in the funds carried forward due to the conversion are shown as a separate line where needed.

-- d) As outlined in the Financial Review the trustees have recently extended their assessment of going concern reviewing the financial position to December 2021.
+Its registered office and principal place of business is: IAPB, Office 6068, Aldgate Tower, 2 Leman Street, London, E1 8FA, UK. - The charitable company is exempt from corporation tax as all its income is charitable and is applied for charitable purposes.
+IAPB meets the definition of a public benefit entity as defined under FRS 102. - c) The accounts are presented in Pounds as IAPB is registered in England.
+Prior to 2019 accounts were prepared in USD as this was the predominant currency for cash income and expenditure. - Prior year figures have been converted on the following basis: for balance sheet values, at the rate as at 31 Dec 2018, (31 Dec 2017 for opening funds), and at the average rate for 2018 for Income and Expenditure items.
+Difference arising in the funds carried forward due to the conversion are shown as a separate line where needed. - d) As outlined in the Financial Review the trustees have recently extended their assessment of going concern reviewing the financial position to December 2021.
 In obtaining all available information at their disposal, the Trustees have assessed the organisation to be a going concern.
 Accordingly they continue to adopt the going concern basis in preparing the financial statements. - e) Group accounts have been prepared for the International Agency for the Prevention of Blindness (IAPB) and its wholly owned subsidiary company, IAPB Trading Limited.
-The charity has taken advantage of the exemptions in FRS 102 from the requirements to present a charity only Cash Flow Statement and certain disclosures about the charity's financial instruments.

-The accounts have been consolidated on a line by line basis to include the results of IAPB Trading.
-The results of IAPB Trading Limited are shown separately on note 15.
+The charity has taken advantage of the exemptions in FRS 102 from the requirements to present a charity only Cash Flow Statement and certain disclosures about the charity's financial instruments. - The accounts have been consolidated on a line by line basis to include the results of IAPB Trading.
+The results of IAPB Trading Limited are shown separately on note 15. - f) Voluntary income is received by way of donations and gifts and is included in full in the statement of financial activities when receivable.
+Volunteer time is not included in the statements.